grafana/alloy/docs/sources/get-started/install/windows.md

 1. Scroll down to the **Assets** section.

-1. Download the file called `grafana-alloy-installer.exe.zip`.
+1. Download the file called `alloy-installer.exe.zip`.

 1. Unzip the downloaded file.